 - Shape by hand for the best results.
 Be sure to use plastic gloves to keep the ice cream from melting.
 (And to keep your hands clean!)

 - Not in the mood to deep-fry?
 Just sprinkle the cornflake mixture on top of the ice cream, and voila.

-- This dessert is best served immediately after deep-frying.
+- Serve immediately after deep-frying.
 Don’t deep-fry until you’re ready to serve.

 How Come the Ice Cream Doesn’t Melt?

 There are a few factors that contribute to the ice cream not melting when you deep-fry fried ice cream.